 Desensitization may not be available in all transplant centers and it can be very costly.
 Talk to your healthcare team about if this is an option for you or if they can recommend a center that offers this treatment.

-Possible risks to living donors
+What are the risks to living donors?

 There are risks to all surgeries.
 There are medical, emotional, and financial risks to a kidney transplant.
 The transplant team keeps living donors as safe as possible.
 They will not let someone donate if they face any large risks.
 A Living Donor Advocate is a social worker, nurse, or doctor who protects the rights and health of living donors.